Fast Online Learning of CLiFF-maps in Changing Environments: Experiments

 \subsection{Baselines}

 We evaluate several variations of processing the data sequentially using CLiFF-map, and additionally evaluate the prior art STeF-map.
-The variations in applying CLiFF-map to sequential data include: our online update model (referred to as \textbf{online}), a model with observations collected from iteration $1$ to $k$ (referred to as \textbf{history}) and a model with observations collected only in iteration $k$ (referred to as \textbf{interval}).
+The variations in applying CLiFF-map to sequential data include: our online update model (referred to as \textbf{online}), a model built from all observations in iteration $1$ to $k$ (referred to as \textbf{history}) and a model with observations only in iteration $k$ (referred to as \textbf{interval}).
 When training the CLiFF-map, the convergence precision is set to 1e--5 for both mean shift and EM algorithms, with a maximum iteration count of 100.
+For online update model, $\eta_{\mathrm{thres}}$ is set to 0.1.

-STeF-map~\cite{molina2018modelling} is a spatio-temporal flow map, which models the likelihood of human motion directions on a grid-based map by a set of harmonic functions.
+STeF-map~\cite{molina2018modelling} is a spatio-temporal flow map, which models the likelihood of human motion directions on a grid-based map using harmonic functions.
 STeF-map captures long-term changes of crowd movements over time.
 Each cell in the grid map contains $\kstef$ temporal models, corresponding to $\kstef$ discretized orientations of people moving through the given cell over time.
-As suggested in~\cite{molina2018modelling}, $\kstef$ is set to 8 in the experiments and the model orders for training STeF-map, i.e. number of periodicities, is set to 2.
+As suggested in~\cite{molina2018modelling}, $\kstef$ is set to 8 in the experiments and the model orders for training STeF-map, i.e. the number of periodicities, is set to 2.
 In our experiments, STeF-map is evaluated using the ATC dataset.
 Due to the characteristics of STeF-map, it can only be applied to data that exhibit meaningful \emph{periodic} time variations and therefore lends itself better to datasets that span multiple days.